P1Analytics/DataMining-Football-Match-Prediction/README.md

 [Possion](https://en.wikipedia.org/wiki/Poisson_distribution)

 #### Test Window Size

+Number of past stages to consider in training: depending on the league, every stage has different number of matches (e.g., Italy has 10 matches in a stage, while Germany just 9 matches).

+Windows tested:
 [ 9, 11, 19, 35, 71, 105, 141]

 ### Test for different betting methods on different league and diffent seasons